Clinical Epilepsy

 • 20–30% of "drug-resistant epilepsy" referrals do not have epilepsy — misdiagnosis is one of the most common errors in neurology

-• PNES is the most important mimic: mean diagnostic delay 7–10 years; ictal eye closure (96% sensitivity, 98% specificity) is the single most reliable distinguishing sign
+• PNES is the most important mimic: mean diagnostic delay 7–10 years; ictal eye closure (approximately 50–88% sensitivity, 74–96% specificity across studies; Chung 2006 et al.) is one of the more reliable semiologic distinguishing signs

 • ECG is MANDATORY for every first seizure presentation — cardiac channelopathies (Long QT, CPVT, Brugada) cause convulsive syncope and carry risk of sudden death

-• Convulsive syncope occurs in up to 12% of syncope episodes and does NOT indicate epilepsy
+• Convulsive syncope — convulsive movements occur in up to 90% of syncope episodes (Lempert 1994); myoclonic jerks during syncope are common, not rare, and do NOT indicate epilepsy

 • Dual diagnosis: 10–50% of PNES patients also have true epilepsy — never assume all events are the same type